-Things that are fixed with great speed, but as a result, it's probably not going to work very well.
+Things that are fixed with great speed, but as a result, it probably is not going to work very well.

 This phrase looks to be a recent one, appearing somewhere between the early to mid 20th century.
 It alludes to things that are fixed with haste, but because the fix was done in a hurry, it tends to come at a price, making it ‘dirty.’
 Basically, the problem was fixed, but it wasn’t done particularly well.

-* My dog chewed through an electric cord that powers my television, so my quick and dirty solution was to patch it up with some tape, which worked out quite well... for now.
+- My dog chewed through an electric cord that powered my television.
+My quick and dirty solution for this was to patch it up with some tape.
+It seems to work… for now

 Tip: We have the phrase meanings for many expressions, so if you have one in mind, just use our alphabetical list to find it.